Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Thermodynamic Description of Multilayer Graphene Systems Under Magnetic Field

 If, under the same parameters, the cycle is run in the reverse (clockwise) direction relative to Fig.~\ref{fig:stirling_engine}, the device operates as a refrigerator.
 In this case, external work input \((W<0)\) is required to extract heat from the cold reservoir \((Q_{\mathrm{out}}>0)\) and release it to the hot reservoir \((Q_{\mathrm{in}}<0)\).

-Beyond these two classical regimes, previous studies have shown that the quantum Stirling cycle may also operate in two additional regimes that arise purely from its quantum character \cite{WOS:001352772700001,WOS:001520627100001,WOS:001412615700001,castorene1,araya, WOS:001557436100001}.
+Beyond these two classical regimes, previous studies have shown that the quantum Stirling cycle may also operate in two additional regimes that arise purely from its quantum character \cite{ WOS:001352772700001, WOS:001520627100001, castorene1,araya, WOS:001557436100001}.
 In the \textit{accelerator} regime, both the total work and the heat released to the cold reservoir are negative, indicating that external work input is accompanied by simultaneous heating of both reservoirs.
 In the \textit{heater} regime, all heat flows are negative and \(W<0\), so that the external work is entirely dissipated as heat into both reservoirs.
+Importantly, these operational regimes are not exclusive to intrinsic properties of stacked graphene systems.
+It has been shown that twisted bilayer graphene, when employed as a Stirling engine at temperatures within 50 to 150 K, can also exhibit this diversity of thermodynamic behaviors \cite{cjlz-lrd6}.

 As will be shown in later sections, the exotic thermodynamic properties of the system, which arise from the constraint of particle number conservation, can induce these additional operational regimes.